adrian17hv/property_filter_CLI/README.md

 ## Technical Choices

-In this project, i have made some key technical choices to enhance user experience and improve the functionality of the CLI:
+In this project, I have made some key technical choices to enhance user experience and improve the functionality of the CLI:

 ### **Inquirer**